 Skip to main content

 Cornell Graduate Students United (CGSU) and their affiliate union, the United Electrical, Radio & Machine Workers of America (UE) filed a petition for representation with the National Labor Relations Board (NLRB) on September 28, 2023.
 In an election held November 6-9, 2023, students voted to approve the UE as their exclusive representative for the purposes of collective bargaining.
-The members of the bargaining unit are TAs, GRAs, RAs and GAs at the Ithaca, Geneva, and Cornell Tech campuses.
+The members of the bargaining unit are teaching assistants (TAs), graduate research assistants (GRAs), research assistants (RAs), and graduate assistants (GAs) at the Ithaca, Geneva, and Cornell Tech campuses.

 The university will now begin the process of collective bargaining with the UE.
 To answer questions you may have about unionization, the union, the union election, and other related matters, the university has assembled the list of frequently asked questions (FAQs) below for your reference.